erizov/Professor/semester_16/lecture_117_ml_ops_advanced/a_b_testing_ml/README.md

 ## Common Misconceptions

-❌ **WRONG**: "A B Testing CI is the best solution for all problems" ✓ **CORRECT**: A B Testing CI has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "A B Testing CI is the best solution for all problems" ✓ **CORRECT**: A B Testing CI has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "A B Testing CI is too complex to understand" ✓ **CORRECT**: A B Testing CI can be understood by breaking it down into smaller steps